we are no longer running vaccine clinics in Newcastle but you can still get a vaccine in the city

 The visiting service was set up to allow patients in their homes or care homes, with confirmed or suspected Covid-19, to be visited by a GP.
 The care home visits are also supported by NuTH’s specialist care home nursing team, and a team of drivers from Newcastle City Council helped during the first few months of the pandemic.

-As with the hot sites, we put together the Standard Operation Procedure.
+As with the hot sites, we put together the standard operating procedure.
 We also ensured the right team were in place, procured the necessary equipment and managed the rota.

-To support both the hot sites and the visiting service, we set-up a telephone triage service that went live very early in the pandemic, in March 2020.
+To support both the hot sites and the visiting service, we helped set-up a telephone triage service that went live very early in the pandemic, in March 2020.
 This was staffed by a GP, who responded to calls redirected from NHS 111 and other partners.
 The triage service closed at the end of March after limited use.

 New technology in GP practices